 In March 2009, Naxos Records released a recording of Shéhérazade and L’enfant et les sortilèges featuring Julie Boulianne and the Nashville Symphony, which was nominated for the Grammy® Award for Best Classical Album.
 Ms. Boulianne can also be heard on a 2011 ATMA Classique release of Mahler’s Lieder eines fahrenden Gesellen and Kindertotenlieder.

-Julie Bouliane has appeared frequently at Montreal Opera, Quebec Opera, and McGill Opera, in roles such as Rosina, Stéphano in Roméo et Juliette, Nicklausse in Les Contes d’Hoffmann, Zerlina in Don Giovanni, both Cherubino and Barbarina in Le Nozze di Figaro, and the title roles in Hänsel und Gretel and Dido and Aeneas.
+Julie Boulianne has appeared frequently at Opéra de Montréal, Opéra de Québec, and McGill Opera, in roles such as Rosina, Stéphano in Roméo et Juliette, Nicklausse in Les Contes d’Hoffmann, Zerlina in Don Giovanni, Cherubino and Barbarina in Le Nozze di Figaro, and the title roles in Hänsel und Gretel and Dido and Aeneas.
 She has also performed extensively in France, including Barbarina and the Second Lady in Die Zauberflöte at L’Opéra de Reims, Zerlina at L’Opéra d’Avignon, and Barbarina at L’Opéra de Tours.
-She made her U.S. debut in 2006 at Nashville Opera in the title role of Ravel’s L’enfant et les sortilèges, and subsequently sang Isolier in Le Comte Ory and Mrs. Soames in the New York premiere of Ned Rorem’s Our Town at the Juilliard Opera Center.
+She made her U.S. debut in 2006 at Nashville Opera in L’enfant et les sortilèges, and subsequently sang Isolier in Le Comte Ory and Mrs. Soames in the New York premiere of Ned Rorem’s Our Town at the Juilliard Opera Center.

 A graduate of McGill University’s Schulich School of Music, Julie Boulianne won the First Prize in both the Canadian Music Competition and the Joy of Singing Competition in New York.
 She has also been awarded the International Vocal Arts Institute’s Silverman Prize, and in 2007, the Prix de la Chambre des Directeurs for Most Promising Career at the Concours International de Chant de Montréal.